JPPO++: Joint Power and Denoising-inspired Prompt Optimization for Mobile LLM Services: System Model

 As shown in Part A of Fig.~\ref{compareshow}, in DDPM's denoising process, the denoising network predicts the noise between the current state and the previous state, gradually removing noise through this process until a clean image is obtained.
 Compared to many AI algorithms that directly generate images, DDPM's approach reduces training difficulty and improves image generation performance.

 Similarly, when we use SLM for text compression, the SLM continuously predicts the next token based on the input text to ultimately obtain the compressed prompt, as shown in Part B of Fig.~\ref{compareshow}.
 If we set a very high compression ratio all at once, the SLM might lose crucial information.
-However, if we consider denoising-inspired prompt compression, viewing the compressed prompt as a clean image and the original long prompt as a noisy state, we can enable the SLM to perform gradual prompt compression.
+However, if we consider denoising-inspired prompt compression, where the compressed prompt is viewed as a clean image and the original long prompt is seen as a noisy state, we can enable the SLM to perform gradual compression of the prompt.
 During each compression step, we can select a relatively larger compression ratio, reducing the degree of compression, and achieve the same compression effect through multiple iterations.
 This way, during each compression step, the SLM needs to consider relatively less information to reduce, resulting in a lower probability of losing important information, as shown in Fig.~\ref{examplefa} in Section~\ref{nums}.

-Although the iterative nature introduces additional SLM processing time, the system maintains its efficiency due to SLM's swift operation—experiments in Section~\ref{nums} show that each compression round only adds approximately 2\% to the total LLM inference time, while the optimized compression scheme can reduce subsequent LLM inference delay by around 40\%.
+Although the iterative nature introduces additional SLM processing time, the system maintains its efficiency due to SLM's swift operation.
+Experiments in Section~\ref{nums} show that each compression round only adds approximately $2\%$ to the total LLM inference time, while the optimized compression scheme can reduce subsequent LLM inference delay by around $40\%$.